Contact Us

 • The Cash Blindness: You know your bank balance, but you don’t know your true burn rate adjusted for working capital swings.

 • The Excel Dependency: Your entire financial model lives in one 40-tab spreadsheet that only one person understands.
-If they get hit by a bus, your financial intelligence vanishes.
+If they get left unexpectedly, your financial intelligence vanishes.

 This isn’t just an operational annoyance; it’s a valuation killer.
 When you go to raise Series C or prepare for an exit, sophisticated investors don’t just audit your numbers; they audit your ability to produce numbers.
 A chaotic finance function signals risk, and risk depresses multiples.